Ilyas-DL/GPU-Accelerated-Dropout-Ablation-Study-on-CIFAR10/README.md

 `Output = W_2 * (ReLU(W_1 * X + b_1)) + b_2`

 **With Dropout:**
-Dropout is applied immediately after the activation function to prevent complex co-adaptations on the training data.
 The forward pass becomes:
 `Output = W_2 * (Dropout(ReLU(W_1 * X + b_1), p)) + b_2`

 Where `p` is the probability of an element to be zeroed.
-During the evaluation phase, the Dropout layer functions as an identity operator.

 ## Experimental Methodology

-The experiment analyzes the relationship between the network capacity (hidden layer size) and the required regularization intensity (dropout probability `p`).
+The experiment analyzes the relationship between hidden layer size and dropout probability `p`.

 *   **Network Capacities Tested:** Hidden sizes of 128, 256, 512, and 1024 neurons.
 *   **Dropout Rates Tested:** 0.0 (Reference), 0.1, 0.2, 0.3, and 0.4.
 *   **Hyperparameters:** 60 epochs per configuration, Adam optimizer, learning rate of 1e-3, and a batch size of 512.

 To maximize throughput, the dataset is loaded into GPU VRAM prior to the training loops.
-Standard PyTorch DataLoaders are bypassed in favor of in-VRAM manual batch slicing and tensor shuffling.

 ## Results & Visualizations

-The following plots detail the Training Cross-Entropy Loss and Validation Accuracy across different dropout rates for each hidden layer dimension.
-As network capacity increases, the model's tendency to overfit the training data rises, increasing the necessity and effectiveness of higher dropout probabilities.
+The following plots detail the Training Cross-Entropy Loss and Validation Accuracy across all configurations.

 ![Dropout Ablation Hidden 128](plots/dropout_ablation_hidden_128.png)